Universal Enveloping Algebras of Poisson Superalgebras: Poisson-Ore Extensions of Poisson superalgebras and their Enveloping Algebras

-We will use Theorem \ref{thm.Poisson_Ore_extension} to show this bracket gives $R$ the structure of a Poisson superalgebra.
-Indeed, recall from Example \ref{ex.quad_brackets} \eqref{skew_symm_ex} that the subsuperalgebra generated by the $y_i$ is a Poisson superalgebra under the bracket induced by the above bracket.
+We will use Theorem \ref{thm.Poisson_Ore_extension} to show this bracket gives $R'$ the structure of a Poisson superalgebra.
+Indeed, recall from Example \ref{eg.skew_symm} that the subsuperalgebra $P$ generated by the $y_j$ is a Poisson superalgebra under the induced bracket.
 Thus we only need to append the even variables $x_1,\ldots,x_n$ which can be done by constructing appropriate even Poisson superderivations.